-Vincent Reina will serve as a Stoneleigh Fellow at the University of Pennsylvania Stuart Weitzman School of Design.
-In this role, he will partner with the City of Philadelphia’s Department of Planning and Development, Philadelphia Housing Authority, and Local Initiatives Support Corporation to create knowledge, policy tools, and stakeholder networks that strengthen understanding of the impact of housing on youth outcomes and develop a new model for housing policy decision-making.
+Vincent Reina currently serves as a Stoneleigh Fellow at the University of Pennsylvania Stuart Weitzman School of Design.
+In this role, he is partnering with the City of Philadelphia’s Department of Planning and Development, Philadelphia Housing Authority, and Local Initiatives Support Corporation to create knowledge, policy tools, and stakeholder networks that strengthen understanding of the impact of housing on youth outcomes and develop a new model for housing policy decision-making.

 In 2016, he collaborated with University of Pennsylvania colleagues to develop a baseline report documenting household-level data for residents of Philadelphia’s Norman Blumberg Homes that the Philadelphia Housing Authority could use to understand the impact of the site’s redevelopment over time.
 The following year, he worked with the Local Initiatives Support Corporation and local partners to develop a framework for how the City of Philadelphia can preserve its subsidized housing.
 He subsequently helped the City of Philadelphia develop its first-ever, 10-year citywide Housing Action Plan.
 In 2018, he served as a Visiting Scholar at the Federal Reserve Bank of Philadelphia and as a Lincoln Institute for Land Policy Scholar.

 Vincent holds a BS in Urban Studies from Cornell University, an MSc in Comparative Social Policy from the University of Oxford, an MBA with a concentration in Economics and Real Estate Finance from New York University, and a PhD in Public Policy and Management from the University of Southern California.